Royal Terberg Group

-The Royal Terberg Group B.V. is a specialised vehicle manufacturer based in IJsselstein, Utrecht, Netherlands building special trucks and fitting specialist equipment to other manufacturer's trucks, cars and vans.
+The Royal Terberg Group B.V. is a specialised vehicle manufacturer based in IJsselstein, Utrecht, Netherlands, building special trucks and fitting specialist equipment to other manufacturers’ trucks, cars and vans.

 Customers operate terminals at ports, airports and logistic centres.
 Other specialised vehicles are supplied to the construction, mining and tunnelling industries.
 Terberg heavy-duty tractors and low-entry trucks are used by all sectors.
 Electric tractors are available.

 Headquarters are in IJsselstein.
 Headquarters for Germany are in Hamburg with branches in Bochum and Bad Rappenau.

 Terberg also makes waste collection systems and truck-mounted forklifts.
 In the Netherlands, Terberg provides financial services including leasing and rental arrangements for passenger cars and commercial vehicles.

 Subsidiaries operate in the Netherlands, United Kingdom, Germany, Belgium, France, Spain and Poland as well as Malaysia and the United Arab Emirates and, in America, in Brazil and the United States.